openframeworks/ofBook/20_intro_to_graphics/chapter.md

 **[also first time for randomness and floats, is it worth linking to C++?]**

-Randomness can make your code dark, mysterious and unpredictable.
+Randomness can make our code dark, mysterious and unpredictable.
 Meet [`ofRandom(...)`](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofRandom "ofRandom Documentation Page").  `ofRandom(...)` can be used in two different ways: by passing in two values `ofRandom(float min, float max)` or by passing in a single value `ofRandom(float max)`.
 If we pass in two values, the function will return a random `float` value between the minimum and maximum we specify.
 If we pass in a single value, the function will return a random `float` between 0 and the maximum we specify.

 We can inject some randomness into our rectangle color by using: